Safe, Clean and Healthy Salem

 Key efforts of the initiative include:

-- Funding two additional Homeless Services Team police officers to expand coverage to seven days per week to better connect people living unsheltered in our community to available services and shelter.
-The HST officers provide proactive policing and have familiarity working with unsheltered populations
+• Funding two additional Homeless Services Team police officers to expand coverage to seven days per week to better connect people living unsheltered in our community to available services and shelter.
+The Homeless Services Team officers provide proactive policing and have familiarity working with unsheltered populations

-- Expanding cleaning services in high-response areas to further improve health and safety from four to seven days each week, to provide more consistent sanitation and hygiene efforts in public areas The SoS team works in response to community reports to ensure health and livability of our outdoor spaces
+• Expanding cleaning services in high-response areas to further improve health and safety from four to seven days each week, to provide more consistent sanitation and hygiene efforts in public areas The Clean Salem Team works in response to community reports to ensure health and livability of our outdoor spaces

-- Piloting the Salem Fire Department Community Health – Co-Response Model, that will deploy integrated teams consisting of a paramedic, EMT and mental health clinician to incidents involving emotional disturbances, overdoses and other health emergencies while also conducting proactive outreach to prevent emergencies before they occur
+• Piloting the Salem Fire Department Community Health – Co-Response Model, that deploys integrated teams consisting of a paramedic, EMT and mental health clinician to incidents involving emotional disturbances, overdoses and other health emergencies, while also conducting proactive outreach to prevent emergencies before they occur

 Results from the September 2025 Community Satisfaction Survey rank homelessness and public safety as the top two issues facing the City.
 The survey captured residents’ impressions of safety and livability, including: